ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/04--gof--structural-design-patterns/terms.md

 The state-dependent, mutable (also known as *extrinsic*) data should not be part of flyweight because this is information that cannot be shared, since it differs per object.

-### Proxies (virtual proxies, protection/protective proxies, remote proxies, smart proxies)
+### Proxies (Virtual Proxies, Protection/Protective Proxies, Remote Proxies, Smart Proxies)

 The *proxy* pattern contains: